saamrajepatil/Linux-Aws-DevOps/Aws/Day9/migration_project.md

      * Use wizard  and Add new selection rule.
      * Example: Migrate all tables in `companydb` DB:

+Selection rules
+where schema name is like 'companydb' and Source table name is like '%', include Transformation rules - where schema name is like 'companydb' and Source table name is like '', convert-lowercase

 <img width="947" height="686" alt="image" src="https://github.com/user-attachments/assets/a7ad8475-0ba9-4d02-9867-0aa443ae7382" />